Lingjie Chen 「陈凌杰」

 pdf | abstract | Github | arXiv | bibtex

-Watermarking of large language models (LLMs) generation embeds an imperceptible statistical pattern within texts, making it algorithmically detectable.
-Watermarking is a promising method for addressing potential harm and biases from LLMs, as it enables traceability, accountability, and detection of manipulated content, helping to mitigate unintended consequences.
-However, for open-source models, watermarking faces two major challenges: (i) incompatibility with fine-tuned models (ii) vulnerability to fine-tuning attacks.
-In this work, we propose WAPITI, a new method that transfers watermarking from base models to fine-tuned models through parameter integration.
-To the best of our knowledge, we propose the first watermark for fine-tuned open-source LLMs that preserves their fine-tuned capabilities.
-Furthermore, our approach offers an effective defense against fine-tuning attacks.
-We test our method on various model architectures and watermarking strategies.
-Results demonstrate that our method can successfully inject watermarks and is highly compatible with fine-tuned models.
-Additionally, we offer an in-depth analysis of how parameter editing influences the watermark strength and overall capabilities of the resulting models.
+Watermarking of large language models (LLMs) embeds an imperceptible statistical pattern within generated texts, making it algorithmically detectable.
+This technique enables traceability, accountability, and detection of manipulated content, helping to mitigate potential harm and biases from LLMs.
+However, watermarking open-source models faces two major challenges: (i) incompatibility with fine-tuned models and (ii) vulnerability to fine-tuning attacks.
+We propose WAPITI, a novel method that transfers watermarking from base models to fine-tuned models through parameter integration.
+To our knowledge, this is the first watermark for fine-tuned open-source LLMs that preserves their fine-tuned capabilities while offering effective defense against fine-tuning attacks.
+We evaluate our method across various model architectures and watermarking strategies, demonstrating successful watermark injection with high compatibility.
+Additionally, we provide an in-depth analysis of how parameter editing influences watermark strength and model capabilities.

 "A good pun is its own reword": Can Large Language Models Understand Puns?